Chronic myelogenous leukemia (CML)

 Bone marrow test: Bone marrow samples are collected for laboratory testing using bone marrow biopsy and bone marrow aspiration.
 Bone marrow from your hipbone is collected for these examinations.

 Look for the Philadelphia chromosome with these tests.
-Blood or bone marrow samples are analysed for the presence of the Philadelphia chromosome or the BCR-ABL gene using specialised tests such as fluorescence in situ hybridization (FISH) analysis and the polymerase chain reaction (PCR) test.
+Blood or bone marrow samples are analyzed for the presence of the Philadelphia chromosome or the BCR-ABL gene using specialized tests such as fluorescence in situ hybridization (FISH) analysis and the polymerase chain reaction (PCR) test.

 • There are different types of treatment for patients with chronic myelogenous leukemia.